 - Mineral Admixtures

 These are water-soluble elements that can be in powdered or liquid forms and are generally added before or during the preparation of a concrete mix.
-A chemical admixture is usually used in smaller quantities that make up a very small percentage of the overall mix.
+A chemical admixture is usually used in smaller quantities that make up a very small percentage of the overall concrete mix design.
 The following are the various types of chemical admixtures available in the market today, which can be used for different purposes as required.

 - Retarders